wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 - The Remote Desktop app

 You can define and deploy VMs on Azure in several ways.
 This exercise uses the Azure Command Line Interface in Azure Cloud Shell.
+The steps outlined here are for Windows server environments.

 ### Task 1: Create a Windows VM by using the Azure Command Line Interface in the Azure Cloud Shell

 1. Sign in to the [Azure portal](https://portal.azure.com/) using your Azure credentials.

-1. You may also receive a prompt stating you have no storage mounted, prompting you to select a subscription and to create storage.
-Select your subscription and choose to **Create storage** if prompted.

-1. The **ProvisioningState : Succeeded** message should confirm successful creation of your storage.

 1. Select the Cloud Shell icon next to the search box.
 A **Welcome to Azure Cloud Shell banner** opens.

 1. In the Azure Cloud Shell terminal window ensure Powershell is chosen as the the selected environment.
 Select **PowerShell**.

+1. You may also receive a prompt stating you have no storage mounted, prompting you to select a subscription and to create storage.
+Select your subscription and choose to **Create storage** if prompted.

+1. The **ProvisioningState : Succeeded** message should confirm successful creation of your storage.

-### Create a resource group
+### Task 2: Create a resource group

 You now need to create a resource group.
 An Azure resource group is a logical container into which Azure resources are deployed and managed.
 The following example creates a resource group named **myResourceGroup** in the **westus** location.
 Depending on your location, you might select a different option.